EugeneN/twic/README.md

 - extra options and data are shown on mouse over;

-- uses Twitter streaming API and websockets and client side storage to provide instant and real time reaction for user input.
+- uses Twitter streaming API and websockets and client side storage to provide instant and real time reaction for user input;

+- gentle animations here and there to exploit user's muscle memory and continuity feeling.

 All the checks are done automatically in background.
 User has a very simple workflow - if the single button in user interface is orange, then he/she may click on it and get new tweets.
 The button becomes grey until next tweets will be available.